cjhudlin/VOXCOMM-intercom/README.md

 # Firmware
-Here you will find Firmware related to the VOXCOMM devices\
+Here you will find firmware related to the VOXCOMM devices\
 **LATEST:** **V1.0** is soon to be released.
 Any feedback would be greatly appreciated

 ---